Photo Pavilion

 Undertow

-The exhibition offers an exploration of the Mediterranean in the context of migration and exile, highlighting the work of emerging photographers from the region.
+The exhibition is dedicated to photography and the moving image in the Arab world, and seeks to explore the Mediterranean in the context of migration and exile, highlighting the work of emerging photographers from the region.

 Accessibility :